ghostdogpr/caliban/vuepress/docs/docs/adapters.md

 val http4sRoute = ZHttp4sServerInterpreter().from(endpoints).toRoutes
 ```

-That's it! `http4sRoute` is a valid http4s route ready to serve your API.
+That's it! `http4sRoute` is a valid http4s route ready to serve our API.

 ::: tip Limitations
 The zio-http interpreter in tapir does not include multipart and websocket support.